ibrahimesseddyq/MINI-NON-RT/README.md

 # MINIRT
-##about the project
+## about the project
-this project is about building a mini raytracer (miniRT) using minilibx library and c programming language.
+This project involves building a mini raytracer (miniRT) using the minilibx library and the C programming language.